intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 A Keras model definition in __JSON__ file can be loaded as a BigDL model.
 Saved weights in __HDF5__ file can also be loaded together with the architecture of a Keras model.

-You can directly use the API `Model.load_keras` to load a Keras model into BigDL.
+You can directly call the API `Model.load_keras` to load a Keras model into BigDL.

 __Remark__: `keras==1.2.2` is required.
 If you need to load a HDF5 file, you also need to install `h5py`.
 These packages can be installed via `pip` easily.